-Communities of Learners: CF Outcomes Link to PDE Standards Link to INTASC Principles Candidates will display knowledge of the content of their discipline and apply the important principles and concepts delineated in professional, state, and institutional standards.
-1.Knows discipline Knowledge of Subject Matter Candidates will demonstrate knowledge of educational strategies within their discipline and present it in clear and meaningful ways.
-4. Strategies; 7 Planning 4.Instructional Strategies; 7 Instructional Planning 3.
-Candidates will apply current theory and research and their professional and pedagogical knowledge and skills to professional practices, and integrate appropriate technology to create meaningful learning.
-5. Learning Environment 5.
-Motivation / Learning Environment 4.
-Candidates will demonstrate knowledge of how students differ in their ability, individuality, diversity, approaches to learning, and will differentiate educational strategies accordingly.
-Understands children; 3.
-Individual Differences 2.
-Knowledge of Human Development; Learning Styles / Diversity 5.
-Candidates will use assessment to improve student learning to create meaningful learning experiences for all students based on their developmental levels and prior experiences, and to inform educational decision-making.
-8. Assessment 8.
-Assessment 6.
-Candidates will engage in activities to insure the development of the dispositions expected of professionals and consistent with the Pennsylvania Code of Professional Practice and Conduct for Educators.
-9. Professional Growth; 6.
-Communication 9.
-Professional Growth; 6.
-Communication 7.
-Candidates will use inquiry and current research in their subject areas and in education to inform and reflect on professional practices; will consider the school, family and community contexts in which they work; and will facilitate collaboration in their professional practices.
-10. Collaboration 10.
-Fosters Relationships
+Communities of Learners: CF Outcomes Link to CAEP Elements Link to NBPTS Propositions 1.
+Candidates will display knowledge of the content of their discipline and apply the important principles and concepts delineated in professional, state, and institutional standards.
+Knowledge for other 2.
+Teachers know the subjects they teach and how to teach those subjects to students.
+Candidates will demonstrate knowledge of educational strategies within their discipline and present it in clear and meaningful ways. attributes and dispositions at gateways through program 1.
+Teachers are committed to students and their learning; 2.
+Teachers know the subjects they teach and how to teach those subjects to students.
+3. Candidates will apply current theory and research and their professional and pedagogical knowledge and skills to professional practices, and integrate appropriate technology to create meaningful learning. demonstrated; Element 2.3 Use technology to enhance 1.
+Teachers are committed to students and their learning; 2.
+Teachers know the subjects they teach and how to teach those subjects to students.
+4. Candidates will demonstrate knowledge of how students differ in their ability, individuality, diversity, and approaches to learning, and will differentiate educational strategies accordingly.
+Element 3.1: candidates demonstrate skills and commitment that afford all 1.
+Teachers are committed to students and their learning.
+5. Candidates will use assessment to improve student learning to create meaningful learning experiences for all students based on their developmental levels and prior experiences, and to inform educational decision-making.
+Element 1.4: Design and implement cross discipline experiences; Element 4.1: Impact on P-12 student learning; 1.
+Teachers are committed to students and their learning; 3.
+Teachers are responsible for managing and monitoring student learning; 4.
+Teachers think systematically about their practice and learn from experience.

-Relationship between CF Outcomes, NCATE Elements, and National Board for Professional Teaching Standards
+Relationship between CF Outcomes, CAEP Elements, and National Board for Professional Teaching Standards